 - If your ad does not have a good quality according to Google, it may decide to not show it at all until you improve it.

 I also recommend you to watch this video where the chief economist of Google Hal Varian explains us how the auctions happen.

 A good quality ad consists of three components: expected CTR, ad relevance, and landing page experience.
-You can find much more in detail how to improve quality score on Google ads here..
+You can find much more in detail how to increase quality score on Google ads here.